Can you guess what I do with the 4 gallons of milk per day from our Jersey cow?

 Easy Sour Cream: The Print Version

-Any time I’m going to clabber milk for the dog or chickens, I start it right after milking, when the milk is warm and the perfect temperature for culturing.
-I cover the jar of milk with a paper towel or cloth napkin and rubber band, then leave it to clabber (sour spontaneously) at room temperature for 1 to 2 days, or more in the winter when it is cooler.
+Start clabber milk right after milking — when the raw milk is still warm enough for culturing.
+Or, if you don't milk your own cow, simply let raw milk come to room temperature.
+Cover milk with a paper towel or cloth napkin and rubber band, then leave to spontaneously sour (or “clabber”) at room temperature for 1 to 2 days.
+Or longer, in the winter!

-(You can’t clabber pasteurized milk because it lacks naturally present organisms — though you can simulate clabber by adding a mesophilic cheese culture.)
+Pasteurized milk won't spontaneously clabber because it lacks the naturally present organisms.
+You can, however, simulate clabber by adding a mesophilic cheese culture.

-After 1 to 2 to 3 days, both the cream and the milk are thickened from the acids produced by the proliferating organisms, and the cream has conveniently risen to the top.
-I skim off the cream for us and chill it until we need it.
-I take the clabbered milk to the animals.
-Voila — done!
-With hardly any effort at all.
-Except for milking the cow of course.
+After 1 to 2 (or longer) days, both the cream and milk are thickened from the acids produced by the proliferating natural organisms.
+The cream has also conveniently risen to the top.
+I skim off the cream — it's now sour cream — and chill.
+Then, I take the clabbered milk to the animals.
+And voila, done!
+With hardly any effort at all!